 - Reusability: Facilitates code reuse through inheritance and class composition.

-- Flexibility: Allows adapting software to changes in requirements or operating environments more easily.
+- Flexibility: Allows adapting the software to changes in requirements or the execution environment more easily.

-- Scalability: Enables scaling software by adding new objects and classes as needed, without affecting the existing structure.
+- Scalability: Allows scaling the software by adding new objects and classes as needed, without affecting the existing structure.

 Without too much fear, we can say that it is the programming paradigm that has had the most influence in the last 50 years.

-But before we start talking about classes, inheritance, and interfaces like crazy, let’s begin by looking at where it comes from, and why it is so important.
+But before we start talking about classes, inheritance, and interfaces like crazy, let’s start by seeing where it comes from and why it is so important.

 Basic programming knowledge is assumed.
-If this is not the case, I recommend you take a look at our Introduction to Programming Course
+If that’s not the case, I recommend you take a look at our Introduction to Programming Course

-Let’s turn back 50 years.
+Let’s go back 50 years.
 At that time, computing was in its infancy 🐣, and neither the tools nor the needs regarding programs were what they are today.

-You could say that “everything was yet to be done.”
-But what they were clear about at that time was that it was convenient to group data into containers (data structures).
+So to speak, “everything was yet to be done.”
+But what was already clear back then was that it was convenient to group data into containers (data structures).

 For example, if you had a person, it was logical to have